gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 then I turned around,
 and walked back to my life.

 We had both died that day.
 And, they only buried her.
-I was the same Filiz on the outside.
-I was not the same Filiz.

-Life is an absurd thing.
-And when you lose the person you love most, the things that used to frighten you simply stop frightening you.
+Something happens when you lose the person you love most.
+The things that used to frighten you stop frightening you.
 Most people are afraid of cemeteries at night.
-But I think: if cemeteries still scare you, you probably haven't lost the person you love most yet.
+If cemeteries still scare you, you probably haven't lost that person yet.

 I am not afraid of cemeteries anymore.
 Not even at night.
-And because I know why I live, the word "suicide" doesn't frighten me either.
+The word "suicide" doesn't frighten me either.
-I was obligated to live the way my grandmother wanted me to live.

-No justification for it, however strong, could convince me otherwise.
-So when I finally opened Camus again, I was ready.
+I knew why I was living.

 So, Camus again.
 At 35.

-I opened the book again.

 *"There is but one truly serious philosophical problem, and that is suicide."*